wkktoria/Edux/README.md

 Edux is a simple and intuitive Learning Management System (LMS) that makes it easy to manage and deliver online learning.

+There is [live demo](https://edux-eh0j.onrender.com) available, but it can take a while to load.

 ## Build and Run

 App can be easily built and run with [Docker](https://www.docker.com), but it requires some kind of environment